Twenty Guidelines for Dance Research and Reconstruction

 Original clothing, regalia, and costumes, in museums and private collections.
 Clothing influenced dance as much as dance changed fashions.

 Architecture.
-A visit to ballrooms or dance academies still standing will show how a space may have affected the dances that were known to have taken place there.
+A visit to ballrooms or dance academies still standing will show how a space may have influenced the dances that were known to have taken place there.

 Receipts and other financial information may indicate the social prestige of an event, or possibly list inventories of musical instruments, dance props (as for the German cotillion games) and costumes.

 City directories list dates and locations of dance academies, cabarets and dance halls, although sometimes only paid announcements were listed.

 Where To Find Primary Sources

 The Library of Congress has made over two hundred entire dance manuals available on the Web, on their very useful site entitled An American Ballroom Companion.